 Steve is an adjunct professor at the Case Western Reserve University School of Law.
 Steve is a past President of the Cleveland Metropolitan Bar Association and current Co-Chair of the Real Estate Litigation Committee of the American Bar Association Section of Litigation.
 Steve has served on the Boards of a considerable number of entities, including Public Agencies, Public and Private Corporations, and Not-for-Profit Organizations.
-He was formerly a partner, Chair of the Business Litigation practice, and Member of the Executive Committee of a national law firm prior to his founding of Kaufman & Company in January 2011.
+He was formerly a partner, Chair of the Business Litigation practice at Thompson Hine, LLP, where he has served as a Member of the Firm’s Executive Committee for 9 years prior to his founding of Kaufman & Company in January 2011.
 He previously founded, developed, and managed a business litigation boutique for 20 years before it merged into the national law firm in 2002.

 Steve is an experienced first chair trial lawyer in a wide range of civil matters.
 He has tried many bench and jury cases to verdict and has been a frequent speaker and writer on trial practice.
 Steve has served in the following representative trials:

 - As lead trial counsel In the United States District Court, Northern District of Ohio, for a trustee of a large Northeast Ohio foundation which was the plaintiff for claims for breach of fiduciary duties and Ohio law against the co-trustees of foundation.
 This case arose out of the sale of the public company which controlled the foundation and certain related actions taken to spin-off control of the foundation under the lifetime control of some of the trustees.
 Highly favorable settlement reached after the first week of a bench trial.